pedalv/.NetApp/dotnet/README.md

 > With .NET, you can use multiple languages, editors, and libraries to build for web, mobile, desktop, gaming, and IoT.
 - Languages, you can write your .NET apps in:
-> [C#](https://docs.microsoft.com/en-gb/dotnet/csharp/) and [C# Quick start: Collections](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/).
+> [C#](https://docs.microsoft.com/en-gb/dotnet/csharp/) and [C# Quick start](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/).
 C# is a simple, modern, object-oriented, and type-safe programming language.

-> [F#](https://docs.microsoft.com/en-gb/dotnet/fsharp/).
-F# is a cross-platform, open-source, functional programming language for .NET.
+> [F#](https://docs.microsoft.com/en-gb/dotnet/fsharp/) is a cross-platform, open-source, functional programming language for .NET.
 It also includes object-oriented and imperative programming.

 > or [Visual Basic](https://docs.microsoft.com/en-gb/dotnet/visual-basic/).
 Visual Basic is an approachable language with a simple syntax for building type-safe, object-oriented apps.
 - A developer platform for building Web | Mobile | Desktop | Gamming | Machine Learning & AI | Internet of Things apps.